My Friend

 And his secret snacks – Pepsi and Fritos – hidden beneath his desk.

-All of which were out of reach.
+All of which are out of reach.

 Yet now reach out.